peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public Message(
         byte[] bytes);

-Initializes a new instance of the [PeterO.Mail.Message](PeterO.Mail.Message.md) class.
+Initializes a new instance of the[PeterO.Mail.Message](PeterO.Mail.Message.md) class.
 Reads from the given byte array to initialize the message.

 <b>Parameters:</b>